[ Use case ]

 Without Burrow: AM opens 5 tools, copies data into a deck, writes “insights” from memory, spends 45 minutes per client, sends a report that looks the same as last month.

 With Burrow: AM opens the Burrow project.
 The automated digest shows: 4 releases shipped, 187 form submissions, 47 commerce orders, $14K in billing cleared, 99.97% uptime, 1 incident detected and resolved same-day.
+The Code channel’s Executive Summary has already computed the top repository and flagged any repo quiet for 25+ days — retainer drift surfaces itself before the client does.
 Reviews in 5 minutes.
 Sends or schedules.
 Moves to the next client.

 This is what I built Burrow to do